 Assignment is not an operator in Ada.

-6.23.2 Guidance to language users
+6.23.2 Avoidance mechanisms for language users

-Follow the mitigation mechanisms of subclause 6.23.5 of ISO/IEC 24772-1:2022.
+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can follow the mitigation mechanisms of subclause 6.23.5 of ISO/IEC 24772-1:2022.

 6.24 Side-effects and order of evaluation of operands [SAM]